alanrossmachinery/ansible-role-jetty/README.md

 Installs Jetty web-server from tarball.

-It's inspired by [puppet-jetty](https://github.com/maestrodev/puppet-jetty) module and tries to do the same things but for Ansible.
+It's inspired by [php-coder.jetty](https://github.com/php-coder/ansible-role-jetty) role, and adds the following changes:
+* Changed dependency for JDK to [williamyeh.oracle-java](https://galaxy.ansible.com/williamyeh/oracle-java/)
+* Changed default Jetty version to a newer one

 Role Variables
 --------------

 * `jetty_version`

   Version of Jetty that will be installed.
-(Default is `9.2.3.v20140905`.)
+(Default is `9.3.8.v20160314`.)

 * `jetty_host`